 Three transformational trends driving prospects for tech stocks

 The intersection of mobility and e-commerce is driving innovation in the payments industry.
 Smartphones are replacing wallets, and transactions previously conducted only in cash—for parking meters, vending machines, laundry machines, peer-to-peer payments—are being processed electronically.
-It is estimated that roughly $17 trillion in global transactions are still conducted using cash and checks,3 and that the growth rate of digital commerce—online and mobile—is five times the growth rate of physical transactions.4 The goal is to eliminate the need for hard currency and make the transfer of money faster, more convenient, and more secure.
+It's estimated that roughly $17 trillion in global transactions are still conducted using cash and checks,3 and that the growth rate of digital commerce—online and mobile—is five times the growth rate of physical transactions.4 The goal is to eliminate the need for hard currency and make the transfer of money faster, more convenient, and more secure.
 These innovations are made possible by a complex ecosystem of processors, gateways, banks, networks, and hardware and software providers.
 In all likelihood, we’re still in the very early stages of this global development.

-The result is a network that is flexible and potentially cheaper, more efficient, and more secure.
+The result is a network that's flexible and potentially cheaper, more efficient, and more secure.
 Enterprise migration to the cloud remains in the early stages, with less than 20% of total workloads currently being performed in the cloud; we expect this figure to be as high as 45% by 2020.5

 Internet of Things

-The Internet of Things (IOT) refers to the concept of everyday devices—automobiles, utility meters, thermostats, home appliances—communicating over the Internet.
+The Internet of Things (IoT) refers to the concept of everyday devices—automobiles, utility meters, thermostats, home appliances—communicating over the internet.
 So-called old tech devices are now being equipped with new electronics and component technology, which allows them to communicate with each other and with consumers.
-By 2021, global IOT spending is expected to reach $1.4 trillion, with near-term investment to be driven by use cases such as manufacturing operations, freight monitoring, and smart grid deployments.6 In the early years, much of that spending will be on the semiconductors and modules that enable end points to connect to the network, and on the software that runs the applications.
+By 2021, global IoT spending is expected to reach $1.4 trillion, with near-term investment to be driven by use cases such as manufacturing operations, freight monitoring, and smart grid deployments.6 In the early years, much of that spending will be on the semiconductors and modules that enable end points to connect to the network, and on the software that runs the applications.

-Several transformational trends underpin our long-term enthusiasm for tech stocks, including digital payments, artificial intelligence and machine learning, cloud computing, and IOT.
+Several transformational trends underpin our long-term enthusiasm for tech stocks, including digital payments, artificial intelligence and machine learning, cloud computing, and IoT.
 This can create a fertile environment for active long/short managers to identify opportunities to pursue incremental returns.
 We believe that managers with extensive industry expertise, deep resources, and a global footprint will be in the best position to identify tech stocks of companies likely—and unlikely—to change our daily lives.